Ottoman Empire: Culture

 The Ottomans absorbed some of the traditions, art, and institutions of cultures in the regions they conquered and added new dimensions to them.
-Numerous traditions and cultural traits of previous empires (In fields such as architecture, cuisine, music, leisure, and government) were adopted by the Ottoman Turks, who developed them into new forms, resulting in a new and distinctively Ottoman cultural identity.
+Numerous traditions and cultural traits of previous empires (in fields such as architecture, cuisine, music, leisure, and government) were adopted by the Ottoman Turks, who developed them into new forms, resulting in a new and distinctively Ottoman cultural identity.
 Although the predominant literary language of the Ottoman Empire was Turkish, Persian was the preferred vehicle for the projection of an imperial image.

-Slavery was a part of Ottoman society, with most slaves employed as domestic servants.
-Agricultural slavery, such as that which was widespread in the Americas, was relatively rare.
+Slavery was part of Ottoman society, with most slaves employed as domestic servants.
+Agricultural slavery, like that in the Americas, was relatively rare.
 Unlike systems of chattel slavery, slaves under Islamic law were not regarded as movable property, and the children of female slaves were born legally free.
 Female slaves were still sold in the Empire as late as 1908.
 During the 19th century the Empire came under pressure from Western European countries to outlaw the practice.
-Policies developed by various sultans throughout the 19th century attempted to curtail the Ottoman slave trade but slavery had centuries of religious backing and sanction and so slavery was never abolished in the Empire.
+Policies developed by various sultans throughout the 19th century attempted to curtail the Ottoman slave trade but slavery had centuries of religious backing and sanction and so was never abolished in the Empire.

-Plague remained a major scourge in Ottoman society until the second quarter of the 19th century.
-"Between 1701 and 1750, 37 larger and smaller plague epidemics were recorded in Istanbul, and 31 between 1751 and 1801."

 Ottomans adopted Persian bureaucratic traditions and culture.
 The sultans also made an important contribution in the development of Persian literature.

+Language was not an obvious sign of group connection and identity in the 16th century among the rulers of the Ottoman Empire, Safavid Iran and Abu'l-Khayrid Shibanids of Central Asia.
+Hence the ruling classes of all three polities were bilingual in varieties of Persian and Turkic.
+But in the century's final quarter, linguistic adjustments occurred in the Ottoman and Safavid realms defined by a new rigidity that favoured Ottoman Turkish and Persian, respectively.

 Education

 In the Ottoman Empire, each millet established a schooling system serving its members.
-Education, therefore, was largely divided on ethnic and religious lines: few non-Muslims attended schools for Muslim students and vice versa.
-Most institutions that did serve all ethnic and religious groups taught in French or other languages.
+Education was therefore largely divided on ethnic and religious lines: few non-Muslims attended schools for Muslim students, and vice versa.
+Most institutions that served all ethnic and religious groups taught in French or other languages.

 Several "foreign schools" (Frerler mektebleri) operated by religious clergy primarily served Christians, although some Muslim students attended.
-Garnett described the schools for Christians and Jews as "organised upon European models", with "voluntary contributions" supporting their operation and most of them being "well attended" and with "a high standard of education".
+Garnett described the schools for Christians and Jews as "organised upon European models", with "voluntary contributions" supporting their operation and most of them "well attended" and with "a high standard of education".